Cannabis Oil South Africa

-This guide is written for the layperson and provides relevant information and study references concerning cannabis oil in general, with some specific context for those living in South Africa.
+This guide is written for the layperson and provides relevant information and study references concerning Cannabis Oil or THC Oil in general, with some specific context for those living in South Africa.
 Its purpose is to assist those looking for the best medicinal cannabis option for themselves or others.
 For this purpose, we have kept medical and scientific jargon to a minimum and included explanations for the terms that we have used.

 What is Cannabis Oil or THC Oil?

-Cannabis oil is otherwise known as THC oil, Rick Simpson oil, marijuana oil and made from marijuana, a variety of the cannabis plant that has moderate to high levels of Tetrahydrocannabinol (THC) and moderate to high levels of Cannabidiol (CBD), among other cannabinoids.
-Because it has significant levels of THC, in sufficient amounts, it can cause a psychoactive effect.
-For the most part, however, because dosages are small and spread throughout the day, these effects can be minimised.
+Cannabis Oil is otherwise known as THC oil, Rick Simpson oil, marijuana oil and made from marijuana, a variety of the cannabis plant which contains both Tetrahydrocannabinol (THC) and Cannabidiol (CBD), among other cannabinoids.
+It is usually blended with a carrier oil such as Coconut oil, Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
+CBD offers a vast range of healing properties, and studies show that it has significant effects on various neurological and physiological disorders.
+THC in sufficient amounts can cause a psychoactive effect, however, as recommended dosages are small and spread throughout the day, these effects can be minimised.

 What are Cannabinoids?

 There are over a hundred compounds found in the cannabis plant that belong to the class of substances called cannabinoids.
 The two main cannabinoids found in the cannabis plant are Delta-9 Tetrahydrocannabinol (THC) and Cannabidiol (CBD).